mebigfatguy/jwa/README.md

 jwa
 ===

-A web application showing to add the jamm java agent to a web app
+A web application showing how to add the jamm java agent to a web application

 Using JAMM from a web app seems problematic.
 Perhaps there is an easier way, but this shows that it can be done, albeit painful.